Lanarkshire derby: Hamilton vs Airdrie

 This fixture is also referred as the North-South Lanarkshire derby.
 Up until 2007, this match had been a regularity, as both clubs competed in the same division.
 The divisions that both clubs played in were below the SPL, so this match is not as high-profile than the occasions when one of the teams is playing Motherwell.
 Hamilton were relegated from the SPL and Airdrie's promotion meant that the fixture was re-instated for the 2012–13 First Division season.
 Ricky Waddell is an example of a player who played for both clubs.

+The two clubs would meet in the 2022–23 Scottish Championship play-off final in May 2023.
+Airdrie would win 1–0 in the first leg at Excelsior Stadium, and despite a 2–1 Hamilton win at New Douglas Park in the second leg, Airdrie would win the tie 6–5 on penalties and replace Accies in the Scottish Championship.

+Their most recent meeting was on 8 March 2025 in a Championship game with both teams in a relegation dogfight, and a dramatic end saw a late goal apiece for both teams, with Airdrie emerging as 2–1 winners through Gavin Gallagher's winner.